 –(I eventually discovered he meant the quality of the train–he wanted to be on the newest one so as to assuage his fears of a crash.)
 Seriously?

 –You already asked that.

-After that, I kind of checked out and tried to look very busy.
+After that, I mentally checked out and tried to look very busy.
 I was busy, actually, so I did not feel all that bad.

-Ohmygod.
 I pondered challenging his decision making process, but even though I had only known him for three days, I knew it was pointless.
-I told him that he could not go back to the hotel (unless he wanted to pay for another day–I decided I would use this newly found super power at every chance), and that he was going to have to find something to do.
+I told him that he could not go back to the hotel (unless he wanted to pay for another day–I decided I would use this newly found super power at every chance as spending money was clearly his Kryptonite), and that he was going to have to find something to do.
 He then asked if he could just take the early train to Blois and hang out in the hotel there.
 I panicked.
-I knew it was likely wiser to get him on the early train since that would reduce the probability of something going horribly wrong, but I was taking that early train and there was no way in Hades I wanted to sit with him alone for the trip.
+I knew it was likely wiser to get him on the early train since that would reduce the probability of something going horribly wrong (as in missing the last train of the day), but I was taking that early train and there was no way in Hades I wanted to sit with him alone for the trip.

 So I lied.

 I said absolutely not–he waited too long to make his decision and there were no longer any seats on the train.
 I knew I was going to rot in hell for lying, but it was so worth it.